choderalab/itctools/README.md

     - Contains useful functions that don't fall into any other category.

 `scripts/`
 Some example scripts that use the library.

+  - `host_guest.py`
+    - Prepares a worklist and xlsx file for titrating a host compound into several guests.
+  - `mixture_heats.py`
+    - Prepare a worklist and xlsx file for performing heat of mixing experiments.

 `tests.py`

 Test the integrity of the library.
 Run `nosetests` in order to make sure the script is functional.